-Any required documents or information requested by the PHA must be provided within 14 business days of the PHA's request.
+Any required documents or information that the family is unable to provide at the time of the interview or any stated deadline must be provided within 10 business days of the interview.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.